Floodplain Remapping Project Frequently Asked Questions

 Lastly, the floodplain models do not take random events such as debris blockages into account.

-Phase I and II floodplain maps are expected to become effective FEMA Flood Insurance Rate Maps (FIRMs) in 2020 and 2021, respectively.
+Both Phase I and II floodplain maps are expected to become effective FEMA Flood Insurance Rate Maps (FIRMs) by 2021.

 Throughout the outreach period, the Floodplain Management Team recorded all mapping-related comments that were received and shared them with the CHAMP team.
 The CHAMP team took these comments into consideration and provided responses to those that were technical in nature.
 All such comments and responses were published in the staff reports for the Planning Commission and Board of County Commissioners public hearings.
 If you did not hear directly from county or CHAMP staff about your specific comment, you can view the comment and responses within these documents.